Justice For The Family Of Michael Powell

 These Questions Include:

-3. The boy in unit 8 finally admitted his mother drove them to the river and she knew that I had not been asked, knew that I would resist, knew that Michael required extra supervision due to his special needs, knew fourteen-year-old boys mix poorly with the river and knew that her son and the boy in unit 1 had a history of being irresponsible with Michael.
+3. The boy finally admitted his mother drove them to the river and she knew that I had not been asked, knew that I would resist, knew that Michael required extra supervision due to his special needs, knew fourteen-year-old boys mix poorly with the river and knew that her son and the other boy had a history of being irresponsible with Michael.
 Who leaves a boy who can't swim unsupervised at the river?
 Did the police carefully separate the boys to determine how they arrived at the river?
 Does it bother them that the story changed over time?
 If this part of the account changed, what else might have changed?
 Why did a changing story not alert the police to ask more questions?

 4. The days after Michael’s death, the 17-year-old boy who led Michael to his death mother came to my house while me and my girls were out and my mother who is almost 80 years old answered the door once my mom realized who she was my mom asked her to leave but she would not leave until she finished saying what she had to say.
 My mom repeatedly asked this woman to leave but she would not go, she said, she wanted to explain what happened on the evening her son led Michael to his death.
-We had to fill a complaint with the management to keep her away from our unit.
+We had to fill a complaint to keep her away from our house.

-5. The 17-year-old in unit 1 liked a girl Michael's age.
+5. The 17-year-old liked a girl Michael's age.
 However, she deeply liked Michael.
 I had discussed the need to remain friends with this girl at length with Michael.
 Have you considered the potential seriousness of such a difference between a young man and a fourteen-year old boy?
 How would a self- assured seventeen-year-old feel if the girl he liked preferred Michael?
 How did the police miss this?

 6. Michael could not swim so his healthy fear of water challenges the verity of the boy's story that this fearful non-swimmer jumped into the water.
 He did not like to walk into water unless he could see the bottom and would not jump into pools.
 Did you ask the boys about that?